MadBomber/ai_client/README.md

 First and foremost a big **THANK YOU** to [Kevin Sylvestre](https://ksylvest.com/) for his gem [OmniAI](https://github.com/ksylvest/omniai) and [Olympia](https://olympia.chat/) for their [open_router gem](https://github.com/OlympiaAI/open_router) upon which this effort depends.

-Version 0.3.0 has a breaking change w/r/t how [Callback Functions (aka Tools)](#callback-functions-aka-tools) are defined and used.
+Version 0.4.0 has two changes which may break your existing application.
+1. The default configuration no longer has a Logger instance.
+You will need to add your own instance to either the class or instance configuration using `AiClient.class_config.logger = YourLogger` and/or `client.config.logger = YourLogger`
+2. The `chat` method now keeps a context window.
+The window length is defined by the configuration item `context_length`  If you do not want to maintain a context window, set the `context_length` configuration item to either nil or zero.

 See the  [change log](CHANGELOG.md) for recent modifications.

 You should also checkout the [raix gem](https://github.com/OlympiaAI/raix).
-I like the way that Obie's API is setup for callback functions.  `raix-rails` is also available.
+I like the way that Obie's API is setup for callback functions.  [raix-rails](https://github.com/OlympiaAI/raix-rails) is also available.

 <!-- Tocer[start]: Auto-generated, don't remove. -->